 - feeling like you’re seeing things through heat waves or water

 Sensory auras involve sensory disturbances.
-This type of aura is present in approximately 36 percent of migraine auras.
-These sensory disturbances can happen with or without a visual aura.
+This type of aura is present in approximately

 The main symptoms of a sensory aura include:

 - feelings of numbness or tingling

 The tingling can happen in one arm and then travel up to one side of the face, lips, or tongue.

 A dysphasic aura is an aura that involves speech and language disturbances.
 This occurs in about

 - not being able to form the right words

 Along with aura, there are many other symptoms that can accompany migraine attacks.
 These can vary depending on the stage or phase of the migraine, as well as among individuals and for each attack.